2009 Next Red

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in January 2011 we blended 13% Cabernet Sauvignon and 9% Petit Verdot with 78% Malbec.
 We continued to barrel age the wine until it was bottled in August 2011.
 Only 566 cases were produced.

-At a tasting in August 2016, we tasted the 2009 and here are our notes: Complex aromas of black plums, cola, cassis, carpaccio and India ink.
-Supple, round entry with a sweet fruit middle.
-Juniper berries, dark chocolate and toast notes.
+At a tasting in August 2017, we tasted the 2009 and here are our notes: Youthful.
+Complex aromas of violets, cola, cassis, carpaccio and juniper berries.
+Supple, round, chewy entry with a sweet fruit middle.
+Fresh mint, dark chocolate and toasty notes.